 The holiday season doesn't have an off-season.
-Having a successful holiday season means executing a successful four-quarter strategy.
-Oracle Digital Experience Agency's Holiday Marketing Quarterly gives you a quarter-by-quarter plan for how to achieve more during the critical holiday season with your digital marketing efforts.
+Having a successful holiday season means executing a successful year-round strategy.
+Oracle Digital Experience Agency's Holiday Marketing Quarterly gives B2C brands a quarter-by-quarter plan for how to achieve more during this critical time of the year with their email marketing and other digital marketing channels.

 The first quarter is focused on seizing opportunities, mitigating risks, learning from the just-passed holiday season, and starting to make the larger structural and programmatic changes necessary to succeed in the new year and during the next holiday season.
-In this Holiday Marketing Quarterly, we'll cover:
+In this Holiday Marketing Quarterly, we cover:

 - + Holiday Post-Mortems

 - + Seasonal Buyer Reactivations

 - + Email Deliverability Recoveries

-- + Automated Email Optimization & Growth
+- + Automated Campaign Optimization & Growth

 - + Creative Refreshes

 - + Upgrades & Expansions of Your Tech Stack

 Our goal is to always be thinking at least 3 months out with our clients so they can avoid stalling out.
 We hope this quarterly checklist helps you stay on track with your planning so you achieve your goals.
 And, of course, if you'd like assistance, we're always here to help.
-Just talk to your Oracle account representative, visit us online, or drop us a line.
+Just talk to your Oracle account representative, visit us online, or reach out to us directly at OracleAgency_us@Oracle.com.